 1976 Outstanding Contributions in a Selected Area of Research

-Nathan O. Kaplan will receive the fourth AACC Award for Outstanding Contributions to Clinical Chemistry in a Selected Area, sponsored by the Boehringer Mannheim Corporation.
+Nathan O. Kaplan will receive the fourth the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry in a Selected Area, sponsored by the Boehringer Mannheim Corporation.

 Dr. Kaplan, a native New Yorker, received his A.B. from the University of California, Los Angeles, and his Ph.D. from the same university at Berkeley.
 He began his career as Assistant Biochemist, University of California, became a research chemist on the Manhattan Project, associate research biochemist at Massachusetts General Hospital, and Instructor, Harvard Medical School.
 He then went on to Assistant Professor, Associate Professor, and Professor of Biology, McCollum-Pratt Institute, The Johns Hopkins University.
 From 1957–68 he was Professor and Chairman of Biochemistry at Brandeis University.
 From 1968 to the present he has been Professor of Chemistry at the University of California at La Jolla.